pa-parazzi/music_service/README.md

 - **Jamendo API**<br>
-Used as and external content provider for:<br>
+Used as an external content provider for:<br>
   - Full-length MP3 streaming
   - Album artwork
   - Genre-based filtering and metadata retrieval